zeidlerb/vault/release/README.md

 itself can be difficult to understand, and difficult to observe clearly.

-By separating the workflows of _defining_ packages and then _building_ them we end up with an easy to understand intermediate representation of the each package.
+By separating the workflows of _defining_ packages and then _building_ them we end up with an easy to understand intermediate representation of each package (packages.lock).
 Not only is it easy to understand, but also to consume for other purposes, such as generating CI pipelines, or programattically editing to further automation efforts.

+packages.lock essentially contains all the non-source inputs to each package along with pointers to the source itself.
+We cache all build layers/packages and intermediate files according to their spec + source (all the inputs).
+That is, each item in the cache, and the eventual packages we build are input-addressable, meaning we can fairly aggressively cache everything, with a simple invalidation rule: if any input changes, then invalidate the cache.

 ## Workflow

-The workflow is to edit `packages.yml` which is the human-editable description of all the packages and build layers, and then to run `make packages` which translates that definition into two artifacts: `packages.lock` and `layers.lock`.
+The workflow is to edit `packages.yml` which is the human-editable description of all the packages and build layers, and then to run `make packages` which translates that definition into the `packages.lock` file tree.

-Once these are updated, you can run `make commands` to generate a set of commands that you can run locally to produce each package.
+Note: at present, only HashiCorp employees have access to the `packagespec` tool used by the Makefile to generate packages.lock, this may or may not change in future.

 The convenience command `make build` selects the first of these packages that matches your local GOOS and GOARCH and builds that one.

 ## Implementation

-There are two separate workflows: defining packages (implemented in packages.mk) and building packages (build.mk).
+There are two separate workflows: defining packages (in packages.yml) and building packages (build.mk).
 For conveninience the main Makefile exposes targets that invoke those files on your behalf, which you should always use unless debugging the system.
+In CI there is another useful workflow: building the builder images themselves and saving them to an archive file for caching.
+This is implemented in layer.mk.

-### packages.mk
+### config.mk

-packages.mk reads packages.yml and outputs two artifacts:

-`packages.lock` is a YAML file containing the fully expanded definition of each package, as well as links to generated Dockerfiles in `layers.lock`.

-`layers.lock` is a directory containing Dockerfiles rendered from the definitions in `packages.yml`.
+config.mk is included by all the other make files, and contains global configuration as well as some utility macros and lists of required tools to install.

 ### build.mk

-build.mk assumes a set of environment variables defined in packages.lock and a set of dockerfiles defined in layers.lock, and from them produces package files for distribution.
-By reusing, or building, Docker containers in the relevant order for that package, and then using that generated builder image to compile the final packagees.
+build.mk produces package files for distribution by running the build command inside the relevant build container for that package.

 ### layer.mk

-layer.mk contains all the code for _building_ the layers defined in `layers.lock`.
+layer.mk contains all the code for building and caching the build layers, it is included by build.mk so that you don't need to separately build layers locally, but in CI you can invoke it directly to pre-cache layers.

+### packages.yml

+packages.yml is the human-editable defition of package specs.

+### packages.lock

+packages.lock contains the fully expanded version of packages.yml, including the rendered dockerfiles in packages.lock/layers.
+When packages.lock changes after running 'make packages' you should also re-generate CI config by running `make ci-config` in the root of the repo, and commit them both.

+## Build internals

+### 1. Build each builder image layer

+#### a.
+Build source archives, assign SOURCE_ID

+The build process uses the definitions in packages.lock to generate source archives (using the layers' source-include and source-exclude fields) from either the local filesystem, or direct from git if PRODUCT_REVISION is set.
+It assigns each set of source code a SOURCE_ID which is either the SHA of the latest git commit to affect any of that code, or else if the code is dirty (contains uncommitted changes), a SHA1 sum of the latest commit plus the output of 'git diff' in order to make it unique

+#### b.
+Build the docker image

+Using the Dockerfile from packages.lock, the source code from the source archive, and a reference to the base image (the one from the layer below) build a Docker image.
+Each layer in packagespec.lock is addressed (has an ID) which is a hash of its content, its source definition, and the ID of its parent layer.
+This layer ID is combined with the SOURCE_ID to produce the name of the Docker image (LAYER_ID:SOURCE_ID-PARENTHASH).
+We also append 'PARENTHASH' Which is a cumulative hash of each build layer's ID up to that point.
+This ensures that if any base layer changes input-wise in any way, then all subsequent layers are invalidated.

+### 2. Build the package

+Using the top-most buider image, which must by now contain all the source code, execute the build command (passing in some externally calculated paths) to compile and package the software.

+Use `docker cp` to copy out the built artefact.
+We do this instead of using mounts, because that's more compatible with various remote Docker scenarios.

+### 3. Address the package.

+Each package is addressed by all its inputs (including source code), but this is not a human-readable name.
+We also add package aliases, in the form of symlinks in .buildcache/packages/by-alias which are human-readable names and names required by other systems involved in distribution.